 The Duke Endocrine Neoplasia Research Group is committed to providing high-quality research and training in the field of Endocrine Neoplasia.
 The group comprises surgeons, endocrinologists, medical and radiation oncologists, residents, fellows, health services researchers, epidemiologists, pathologists, biostatisticians, surgical scientists, pharmacologists, and environmental health scientists at Duke, as well as surgery and biomedical engineering faculty from UNC-Chapel Hill and NC State.
 The multidisciplinary nature of this group makes it ideal to tackle the pressing issues of endocrine neoplasms and work toward bridging gaps in patient care at the individual and population levels.

-Our research is focused on benign and malignant diseases of the thyroid, parathyroid, pancreas, and adrenal glands.
-Although our primary focus is health services research and health outcomes, we are also interested in examining different issues along the continuum of patient care, including translational research, the psychological and economic impact on patients of endocrine diseases and their subsequent treatment, and patients’ decisions regarding the different diagnostic and treatment strategies available to them.
+Our research is focused on benign and malignant diseases of the thyroid, parathyroid, and adrenal glands.
+Although our primary focus is health services research and health outcomes, we are also interested in examining different issues along the continuum of patient care, including translational research, the psychological and economic impact on patients of endocrine diseases, and patients’ decisions regarding the different diagnostic and treatment strategies available them.

 Key Projects Underway